Salaah01/linux-ios-debugger/README.md

 ## Inspecting Your iOS Device
 1. Open the downloaded browser and navigate to `chrome://inspect/#devices`.
 2. Run `./start.sh`.
+3. Click on configure and add `localhost:9000`.
-3. You should now be able to see the inspect options which will allow you to open the developer tools on your browser whilst you navigate on your iOS device.
+4. You should now be able to see the inspect options which will allow you to open the developer tools on your browser whilst you navigate on your iOS device.

 ## Credits
 This script comes from following compiling the instructions on https://onestepcode.com/debugging-ios-on-linux/ into a single script.